Skip to main content

 You

-• The OS-level state of your VM (packages, system config, cron jobs, custom apps not in the marketplace).
+• The OS-level state of your VM (packages, system config, scheduled jobs, anything you install yourself).

-• The data inside your apps (app DBs, files, secrets).
+• The data inside your apps (app databases, files, secrets).

 • Your firewall rules (within platform-blocked port restrictions).

-• Whether to enable 2FA, who you invite to the org, who has access to which project.
+• Your snapshots, who you invite to the org, and who has access to which project.

 We

-• The underlying physical infrastructure (datacenter, hypervisor, kernel patches at the host layer).
+• The underlying physical infrastructure (datacenter, hypervisor, host-level patching).

-• The Suji control plane itself (API, dashboard, billing, audit log).
+• The Suji platform itself (dashboard, API, billing, audit log).

 Data location & compliance